Notes to the Annual Accounts

 Maintenance expenditures are only capitalised when the maintenance leads to extension of the useful life of the asset.

-Impairments of fixed assets
+Impairments of Fixed Assets

 For tangible fixed assets, an assessment is made as of the balance sheet date as to whether there are indications that the asset is subject to impairment.
 If indications exist that the asset item is subject to impairment, the recoverable amount of the asset is determined.
 An asset is subject to impairment if its carrying amount exceeds its recoverable amount; the recoverable amount is the higher of an asset’s fair value less costs to sell and value in use.
-An impairment loss is directly expensed in the statement of income and expensess.
+An impairment loss is directly expensed in the statement of income and expenses.
 If it is established that a previously recognised impairment loss no longer applies or has declined, the increased carrying amount of the assets in question is not set any higher than the carrying amount that would have been determined had no asset impairment been recognised.

-Disposal of fixed assets
+Disposal of Fixed Assets